AIDD-Labs/aidd-labs-site/src/pages/content/J2020-04-01_gdif-nepal/index.md

 abstract: "While unprecedented amounts of building damage data are now produced after earthquakes, stakeholders do not have a systematic method to synthesize and evaluate damage information, thus leaving many datasets unused.
 We propose a Geospa-tial Data Integration Framework (G-DIF) that employs regression kriging to combine a sparse sample of accurate field surveys with spatially exhaustive, though uncertain , damage data from forecasts or remote sensing.
 The framework can be implemented after an earthquake to produce a spatially-distributed estimate of damage and, importantly, its uncertainty.
 An example application with real data collected after the 2015 Nepal earthquake illustrates how regression kriging can combine a diversity of datasets-and downweight uninformative sources-reflecting its ability to accommodate context-specific variations in data type and quality.
 Through a sensitivity analysis on the number of field surveys, we demonstrate that with only a few surveys, this method can provide more accurate results than a standard engineering forecast."
 ---

-<Link is-button to="https://drive.google.com/file/d/10QQAkBe1oaiMys8Nc0su0LT7vBxpyQWq/view"> Read the full article here </Link>
+<Link is-button doOpenInNewTab to="https://drive.google.com/file/d/10QQAkBe1oaiMys8Nc0su0LT7vBxpyQWq/view"> Read the full article here </Link>

 <br/>